Tutorial (Text Data Processing)#

 Important

-To make this notebook work, you need to install PyTorch.
+To make this notebook work, you need to install the packages by following the instructions in the preparation step.
 You can also copy this notebook (as well as the dataset) to Google Colab and run the notebook on it.
-You also need to install the packages in this link in your Python development environment.

 We put all the packages that are needed for this tutorial below: